ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 * Creative coding gets you out of your comfort zone and teaches you to use tools you use everyday in another context
 * Art doesn't care about your semicolons
 	* Code can be messy
-	* no-one cares about semicolons etc
+	* No one cares about semicolons, etc.
 * Art doesn't care about perfection
-	* Again, your code doens't really matter
+	* Again, your code doesn't really matter

 **Art is about what you learned**

 * Write messy code
 * Make lots of mistakes
 * You deserve a break from being judged
-* code like no one's watching
+* Code like no one's watching
-* don't 'git rebase -i'
+* Don't 'git rebase -i'
 	* Show the history behind good code
 	* Code evolves from a first idea to a final solution.
 	* At first, code might not be perfect